A notification is a great way to let users/readers know when new content is available.

 Link: You can attach a

 tp-collectionurl scheme.
 This way, when readers tap on the Push Notification, they will be redirected to the right Collection or Content Item.
-For more info, see Custom URL Schemes for article-based apps.
+For more info, see Using custom URL Schemes in your app.

 - Send at: This way, a Push Notification can be sent out at a specified time in the future.